AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 ### Configuring Author and Publish Instance {#configuring-author-and-publish-instance}

-Once you have set up the publish toplogy, you need to configure the author and publish instances, to view the practical results of implementation:
+Once you have set up the publish topology, you need to configure the author and publish instances, to view the practical results of implementation:

 >[!NOTE]
 >